ehamberg/gtdguide/src/lyagtd.markdown

 An example of a trigger list can be seen at [*Lifehacker*'s trigger list for students](http://lifehacker.com/5611657/use-a-weekly-review-list-to-stay-a-step-ahead-this-semester).
-You probably want to customise your own list as you get more experience and learn what works best for *you*.
+You probably want to customize your own list as you get more experience and learn what works best for *you*.

 # Getting it to work